rangle/ngCourse2/handout/cli/init.md

-# Integrating an existing app
+# Integrating an Existing App

 Apps that were created without CLI can be integrated to use CLI later on.
 This is done by going to the existing app's folder and running `ng init`.